pavankomarina/cautious-barnacle/README.md

 ## Examples
-- Threading examples can be found under `threading_examples` folder
+- Threading examples can be found under `threading_examples`